LincolnFirks/BLE-Patient-Tracker-App/README.md

 # Real-Time Bluetooth Low Energy Patient Tracking System

-This is a project I completed as a part of my time as a Development Intern at Medical Informatics Engineering
+This is a project I completed as a part of my time as a Development Intern at Medical Informatics Engineering.

 ## The Problem